A Serious Man: Critical response

 The Wall Street Journals Joe Morgenstern disliked what he saw as the film's misanthropy, saying that "their caricatures range from dislikable through despicable, with not a smidgeon of humanity to redeem them."
 David Denby of The New Yorker enjoyed the film's look and feel, but found fault with the script and characterization: "A Serious Man, like Burn After Reading, is in their bleak, black, belittling mode, and it's hell to sit through ...
 As a piece of movie-making craft, A Serious Man is fascinating; in every other way, it's intolerable."
 Zemmelman wrote that this kind of viewer response results from the film's lack of narrative resolution: "The film is perplexing and the dialogue reminds the viewer repeatedly that we are in an encounter with the ever-conflictual and the infinitely mysterious."

 Todd McCarthy said, "A Serious Man is the kind of picture you get to make after you've won an Oscar."
 Ebert quoted McCarthy in his review: "'This is the kind of picture you get to make after you've won an Oscar,' writes Todd McCarthy in Variety.
 I cannot improve on that."

 Awarding the film five stars in The Guardian, Peter Bradshaw wrote, "this strange and wonderful film is rounded off with a gloriously well-crafted apocalyptic vision and a chilling intimation of divine retribution for earthly wrongdoing.
 The Coens have finished the noughties as America's preeminent filmmakers".

 A Serious Man was later voted the 82nd-greatest film since 2000 in a BBC international critics' poll.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 42nd in WGA's 101 Greatest Screenplays of the 21st Century (So Far).
 In 2025, the film ranked 36th on The New York Timess list of "The 100 Best Movies of the 21st Century".